dilukah/Language-Learning-App/Readme.md

 ## Features

-- Add and delete phrases
+- Add, edit and delete phrases
+- Search phrases based on keywords
 - Assign categories and mastery levels to each phrase
 - Filter phrases by mastery level using an interactive spinner
 - Modular architecture with MVVM pattern